 Practice and training tests provide students with experiences that are critical for success in navigating the platform easily.
 The practice and training tests may be particularly important for those students who will be using designated supports or accommodations, because the practice tests can provide data that may be useful in determining whether a student might benefit from the use of a particular designated support or accommodation.
 It is important that students have ample opportunities to use selected designated supports and accommodations in daily instruction.
-Smarter

-Balanced practice and training tests are available at Practice and Training Tests - Smarter Balanced Assessment Consortium.
+Practice and training tests are available at Practice Tests and Sample Questions.